Kiran Juneja

 Kiran Juneja is an Indian actress who works in Hindi cinema.

 Personal life

 She is second wife of filmmaker Ramesh Sippy.
 She hails from Punjabi Bagh area of New Delhi, India and her father was a doctor.

 Career

 In 1984, she started her acting career by signing an Indo-Italian co-production film called Shaheen as the leading lady, followed by a serial called Paying Guest for Rajshree Films and Wah Janaab opposite Shekhar Suman.
-She went on to act in several serials such as Ye Jo Hai Zindagi, Kismat, Junoon, Siddhi, Banjara Guest House, Mouth Full of Sky, Waqt Ki Raftar, Swabhimaan, Gaatha, Palchin, Tere Ghar Ke Saamne with Raju Kher, Commander, Colonel, Tere Mere Sapne, Suraag, Kuch Love Kuch Masti, Koi Dil Me Hai and Sindoor Tere Naam Ka.
+She went on to act in several serials such as Ye Jo Hai Zindagi, Kismat, Junoon, Siddhi, Barsaat(1995), Banjara Guest House, Mouth Full of Sky, Waqt Ki Raftar, Swabhimaan, Gaatha, Palchin, Tere Ghar Ke Saamne with Raju Kher, Commander, Colonel, Tere Mere Sapne, Suraag, Kuch Love Kuch Masti, Koi Dil Me Hai and Sindoor Tere Naam Ka.

-She is best known for her role of Ganga in Mahabharat and Verrawali in Buniyaad.
+She is best known for her role of Ganga in Mahabharat and Veerawali in Buniyaad.